eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 console.log('Message data from app cold start: ' + firebase.Messaging.launchData);
 ```

 A more elaborate example can be found in the [example](../example/) folder.
-It provides a Tabris.js cordova project that demonstrates the various features of the `tabris-plugin-firebase` integration.
-When building the example project make sure to run `npm install` inside its `www` folder to fetch the Tabris.js dependencies.
+It provides a Tabris.js app that demonstrates the various features of the `tabris-plugin-firebase` integration.

 To [send a message](https://firebase.google.com/docs/cloud-messaging/send-message) from the server side a `curl` command similar to the following `POST` request can be used: